German passport: Issuing process

-Child's Passport
+Child's passport

-A type of passport issued by Germany since 2006 is a child passport (in German: Kinderreisepass).
-Unlike a regular German passport, the Kinderreisepass does not include biometric features and lacks the inscription "European Union" at the top of the front cover.
-The exclusion of biometric information is due to the ongoing development of infants and young children and the low security risk they pose; nevertheless, the photo used in the passport does have to comply with biometric standards.
-All other features are similar to those of a regular passport: the burgundy red colour and the German coat of arms printed at the centre of the front cover.
-Children's passports are issued for children up to twelve years of age and are valid for a period of six years.
+A type of passport issued by Germany from 2006 to 2023 was a child passport (in German: Kinderreisepass).
+Unlike a regular German passport, the Kinderreisepass did not include biometric features and lacked the inscription "European Union" at the top of the front cover.
+The exclusion of biometric information was due to the ongoing development of infants and young children and the low security risk they pose; nevertheless, the photo used in the passport did have to comply with biometric standards.
+All other features were similar to those of a regular passport: the burgundy red colour and the German coat of arms printed at the centre of the front cover.
+Children's passports were issued for children up to twelve years of age and are valid for a period of six years.
 When a child reaches the age of twelve, a regular passport must be obtained for international travel.

-A child passport has sixteen pages (unlike the regular's 32), of which eleven are designated for stamping and the others are used for a title page, instructions and personal information.
-The first page features the words “Child's Passport” in three languages: German, English, and French.
+A child passport had sixteen pages (unlike the regular's 32), of which eleven were designated for stamping and the others are used for a title page, instructions and personal information.
+The first page featured the words "Child's Passport" in three languages: German, English, and French.

-Unlike a regular passport, the information pages in a Kinderreisepass are not security laminated (yet do have other security features) and have a different format.
-The information included is more or less the same, with the following differences: The type of passport is PC (Passport for children) instead of P (Passport).
-As in other passports, the main information page ends with a 2-line machine-readable code, according to ICAO standard 9303.
+Unlike a regular passport, the information pages in a Kinderreisepass were not security laminated (yet do have other security features) and have a different format.
+The information included was more or less the same, with the following differences: The type of passport was PC (Passport for children) instead of P (Passport).
+As in other passports, the main information page ended with a 2-line machine-readable code, according to ICAO standard 9303.

-A child passport serves just like any other passport, with the exception that it is not biometric (or e-Passport).
-As a result, travelling to the US, for example, requires a tourist visa in spite of Germany's participation in the United States Visa Waiver Program.
-Alternatively, infants and children of any age are allowed to obtain a regular German passport (biometric) instead of a child's passport, which nevertheless has the advantages of low cost, short processing times, and being issuable by honorary consuls (making them easier to obtain by German emigrants who live far away from a German embassy or consulate).
-Just like provisional passports, children's passports are issued without being sent to the Bundesdruckerei GmbH in Berlin, which is the main reason behind these advantages.
+A child passport served just like any other passport, with the exception that it was not biometric (or e-Passport).
+As a result, travelling to the US, for example, required a tourist visa in spite of Germany's participation in the United States Visa Waiver Program.
+Alternatively, infants and children of any age are allowed to obtain a regular German passport (biometric) instead of a child's passport, which nevertheless had the advantages of low cost, short processing times, and being issuable by honorary consuls (making them easier to obtain by German emigrants who live far away from a German embassy or consulate).
+Just like provisional passports, children's passports were issued without being sent to the Bundesdruckerei GmbH in Berlin, which was the main reason behind these advantages.

+By the end of 2023, the “Kinderreisepass” was abolished and replaced by a standard passport for minors and adults under age of 24 years with limited validity of six years instead of ten.